rust-lang/log/rfcs/0001-inline-expression-value-logging.md

 the macro's, but more importantly, considerably complicates the necessary guide documentation for new and existing users to understand an evolving logging _DSL_ as new syntax.
 This syntax isn't any more compact.
-It aids comprehension when the macro arguments are as function-like as possible, by introducing the _-v_ macros specific to the feature as designed.
+Comprehension is aided when the macro arguments are as function-like as possible, with macros specific to the feature, as designed above.

 ## Only customize the value part of the format